AditModi/AditModi/README.md

 I spend my time exploring about multi-cloud solutions using different cloud services provided by cloud providers like Amazon Web Services, Microsoft Azure, Google Cloud Platform, Alibaba Cloud & Oracle Cloud Infrastructure.

-I love to interact with people so please feel free to connect with me.
+I love to interact with people so please feel free to connect with me on linkedIn or follow me on medium.
 </h4>

 # Education